apache/kvrocks-website/docs/faq.md

 OK
 ```

-**Question: Build encounter "stdlib.h file not found" error in MacOS**
+***Question: encounter "stdlib.h file not found" error while building Kvrocks in MacOS**

-This is a problem with the MacOS that can not find SYSROOT in some versions.
+This issue occurs on certain versions of macOS where the `SYSROOT` cannot be found.

-You can compile by specifying CMAKE_OSX_SYSROOT with the path of MacOSX.sdk.
+You can work around it by setting `CMAKE_OSX_SYSROOT` to the path of `MacOSX.sdk`.

 ```
 ./x.py build -DCMAKE_OSX_SYSROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk